1,000+ Closings 267 Five-Star Reviews FastExpert 2026 Top Agent

 The seller can accept, counter, or reject the offer.
 Most Maricopa offers in the current market involve at least one round of counter-offers on price, concessions, or both.
 Your buyer agent negotiates on your behalf.

-When all terms are agreed upon and the contract is signed by both parties, the contract is "accepted," and the transaction timeline begins.
+When all terms are agreed upon and both parties sign the contract, it is "accepted," and the transaction timeline begins.
 The buyer commonly has 3 business days to deliver earnest money to the title company.

 Inspection period